Narcís Monturiol: Ictíneo I

-Ictineo I was eventually destroyed by accident in January 1862, after completing some fifty dives, when a cargo vessel ran into her at her berth.
+Ictíneo I was eventually destroyed by accident in January 1862, after completing some fifty dives, when a cargo vessel ran into her at her berth.

-A modern replica of Ictineo I stands in the garden entrance to the Marine Museum in Barcelona.
+A modern replica of Ictíneo I stands in the garden entrance to the Marine Museum in Barcelona.

-Ictineo II
+Ictíneo II

 The Ictíneo II was originally intended as an improved version of the handpowered Ictíneo I. The Spanish Navy pledged support to Monturiol but did not actually supply it, so he had to raise funds himself, writing a letter to the nation to encourage a popular subscription which raised 300,000 pesetas from the people of Spain and Cuba and was used to form the company La Navegación Submarina to develop the Ictíneo II.

 Monturiol's ultimate plan envisaged a vessel custom-built to house his new engine, which would be entirely built of metal and with the engine housed in its own separate compartment.
 Due to the state of his finances, construction of the metal vessel was out of the question.
-Instead, he managed to assemble enough funds to fit the engine into the wooden Ictineo II for preliminary tests and demonstrations.
+Instead, he managed to assemble enough funds to fit the engine into the wooden Ictíneo II for preliminary tests and demonstrations.

-On 22 October 1867, Ictineo II made her first surface journey under steam power, averaging 3.5 kn with a top speed of 4.5 kn.
+On 22 October 1867, Ictíneo II made her first surface journey under steam power, averaging 3.5 kn with a top speed of 4.5 kn.
 On 14 December, Monturiol submerged the vessel and successfully tested his air-independent engine, without attempting to travel anywhere.

 On 23 December that same year, Monturiol's company went bankrupt and could attract no more investment.
-The chief creditor called in his debt, and Monturiol was forced to surrender his sole asset, Ictineo II.
+The chief creditor called in his debt, and Monturiol was forced to surrender his sole asset, Ictíneo II.
 The creditor subsequently sold her to a businessman, and the authorities, who taxed all ships, issued its new owner with a tax bill.
 Rather than pay the bill, he dismantled the submarine and sold it for scrap.
 A replica can be seen at the harbor of Barcelona.

 Later life and legacy

 Later life

 In 1868 Monturiol returned to political life.
-A member of the Partido Federal, he was a deputy in the Constituent Assembly of the First Spanish Republic (1873), and shortly afterwards became the director of Fabrica Nacional del Timbre (National Stamp Factory) in Madrid for a few months, where he implemented a process to speed up the manufacturing of adhesive paper.
+A member of the Federal Party, he was a deputy in the Constituent Assembly of the First Spanish Republic (1873), and shortly afterwards became the director of Fabrica Nacional del Timbre (National Stamp Factory) in Madrid for a few months, where he implemented a process to speed up the manufacturing of adhesive paper.
 Monturiol's other inventions included a system for copying letters, a continuous printer, a rapid-firing cannon, a system to enhance the performance of steam generators, a stone cutter, a method for preserving meat, and a machine for making cigarettes.

 Monturiol died in 1885, in Sant Martí de Provençals, now a suburb of Barcelona.